dolittle-entropy/projections/README.md

 $ docker-compose up
 ```

-Then, the the simplest way to work with the code is to run the [basic sample](./Samples/Basic).
+Then, the simplest way to work with the code is to run the [basic sample](./Samples/Basic).
 Navigate to the folder and run:

 ```shell